-Unfortunately OSSEC users have not seen lots of new features over the last decade.
+Unfortunately, OSSEC users have not seen lots of new features over the last decade.
 The project has been in maintenance mode for a long time and very little development work has been done.
-There is no active roadmap and last releases consist mostly in bug fixes reported by occasional contributors.
+There is no active roadmap and the last releases consist mostly of bug fixes reported by occasional contributors.

-This is why, back in 2015, Wazuh team decided to fork the project.
-The result is a much more comprehensive, easy to use, reliable and scalable solution.
+This is why, back in 2015, the Wazuh team decided to fork the project.
+The result is a much more comprehensive, easy-to-use, reliable, and scalable solution.
 The fork has had great adoption among the open source community, quickly becoming a broadly used solution in enterprise environments.

-Regarding project activity and roadmap, you can find Wazuh code in our Github repository.
-We believe is relevant to mention that, at the time of writing this documentation, the project has over 8,500 commits (3,000+ more than OSSEC).
+Regarding project activity and roadmap, you can find Wazuh code in our GitHub repository.
+We believe is relevant to mention that, at the time of writing this documentation, the project has over 40,000 commits (30,000+ more than OSSEC).

 Here is a brief summary of the value we added to the OSSEC project, and good reasons to upgrade your security monitoring infrastructure moving it to Wazuh:

 Support for Puppet, Chef, Ansible, and Docker deployments.